Lightup1/MathieuF.jl/README.md

 ## TODO
 - Eigenfunctions
-- Adopting MTIEU2 algorithm for faster speed when only single eigenvalue and the corresponding eigenfunction is needed, see [Shirts](http://dl.acm.org/citation.cfm?id=155796).
+- Adopting MTIEU2 algorithm for faster speed when only single eigenvalue and the corresponding eigenfunction are needed, see [Shirts](http://dl.acm.org/citation.cfm?id=155796).
 - Accuracy problem for large q or order.